muhme/quote_joomla/test/README.md

 ### NPM Package joomla-cypress

-As a base for the Cypress test automation in Joomla 4 and Joomla 5 the npm package [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress) is used.
+As a base for the Cypress test automation in Joomla 4 and Joomla 5 the npm package [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress/tree/develop) in development branch is used.
 Currently my fork is used until all the fixes are packed in next version.
 If you wish to run Cypress on local host machine you have to install the dependencies:
 ```
 host$ npm i
 ```